UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choosing PSE&G as a supplier offers price stability and simple billing, but default rates may be higher and green options more limited.

-Even though you must rely on this utility for the physical delivery of your energy, deciding whether to keep them as your actual supplier requires some thoughtful evaluation.
-Sticking with their basic generation service offers a reliable sense of price stability and completely avoids the lingering hassle of tracking contract renewal dates with competitive third parties.
-However, they aren’t always the absolute cheapest or greenest option on the open market.
+Even though you must rely on this specific utility for the physical delivery of your home’s energy, deciding whether to keep them as your actual supplier requires some thoughtful evaluation.
+Sticking with their basic generation service offers a reliable baseline of price stability and completely avoids the lingering hassle of tracking contract renewal dates with competitive third parties.
+However, they aren’t always the absolute cheapest or greenest option on the open market when market rates dip.

-• Pros: Regulated pricing overseen by the state; streamlined billing that keeps your delivery and supply charges on a single invoice; a highly convenient mobile app; and robust emergency response teams.
+• Pros: Highly regulated pricing overseen by the state; streamlined billing that keeps your delivery and supply charges consolidated on a single invoice; an incredibly convenient mobile app for digital management; and robust emergency response teams dedicated to the region.

-• Cons: Default rates might be noticeably higher during market dips than competitive third-party promotional rates, and they offer limited direct green-energy generation compared to specialized eco-suppliers.
+• Cons: Default generation rates might be noticeably higher during market dips than competitive third-party promotional rates, and they offer limited direct green-energy generation compared to specialized eco-suppliers focusing on wind and solar.

 Man with tablet compares energy rates and clean power options outside a home with solar panels.